While in Chapter 4 curves played the secondary role

 following figure.

-Notice that the relationship between and is Whether we describe this change of
+Whether we describe this change of

 variables as stretching or shrinking the parameterization, let us show that the old tangent